wfwan/gpt-oss-mi300x/README.md

-# GPT-OSS 120B on AMD MI300X with vLLM
+# GPT-OSS on AMD Instinct MI300X with vLLM Serving Benchmark
-This project documents the deployment of OpenAI's GPT-OSS 120B model on AMD Instinct MI300X (192GB HBM3) via AMD Developer Cloud.
-It uses vLLM as the inference engine with ROCm backend, achieving 9.7 tokens/s generation throughput on a 120B parameter model.
+Deployment and benchmarking of OpenAI GPT-OSS 20B and 120B on a single AMD Instinct MI300X using vLLM with ROCm platform and AITer backend.
+Achieves 424 tok/s output throughput on GPT-OSS 20B and 275 tok/s on GPT-OSS 120B across benchmark runs.

 ## Hardware
 - GPU: AMD Instinct MI300X